 Is Wisdom Tooth Extraction Painful?

 This is the most common question from patients before having their wisdom teeth removed: “Will it hurt?”
 As with any dental surgery, there will always be some mild discomfort associated with the procedure, but the dentist performing the surgery will take great care to make sure the patient doesn’t experience any actual pain.
 This is achieved through the use of anesthesia and sedation.
+Letting wisdom teeth go without surgery can often lead to much more painful issues in the future.

 Part of the initial discomfort is the physical feeling of having tools and dental equipment in the mouth during the procedure.
 The other part is the emotional stress it can cause for some patients.
 In any case, patients should not feel physical pain during the procedure.
 The oral surgeon will confirm you are completely numb and relaxed before starting the surgery.
 The mildest level of sedation is generally the recommended method, but dental professionals understand there are special circumstances that will require further sedation.